 It’s for sure that we live in a world of unknowns.
 We’re aware of some of these unknowns, which we may call “known unknowns” whereas some of the unknowns are out of sight and called “unknown unknowns.”
 As our projects are kicked off, we start with these unknowns which may affect our projects’ success in a positive or negative way.
-That’s why to be able to manage unknowns is crucial for our project success which makes risk management one of the most important knowledge areas of project management.
+That’s why being able to manage unknowns is crucial for our project success which makes risk management one of the most important knowledge areas of project management.

 Risks can be identified within the set of known unknowns.
 Identification of risks should be a continuous process throughout the project lifecycle since the uncertainty never ends.
 So if you do not gather your project team periodically just for the purpose of identifying new risks or eliminating risks that are no longer a threat to the project or that will not create an opportunity for the project, you are not managing risks.